isomerpages/moe-ganengsengpri/_gesps-learning-experiences/English.md

 #### Embracing all Students - Curriculum Customisation

 <p align="justify">The STELLAR curriculum is supplemented by a range of school-designed programmes to meet the varied needs, abilities and interests of our students.
-Through these efforts, GESPians will be equipped with the necessary language skills to confidently face the future.
+Through these efforts, GESPians will be equipped with the necessary language skills to confidently face the future.</p>

 **I. Reading Programme**

- </p><figure>
+ <p></p><figure>
 <img src="/images/Reading-Milestones-681x1024.jpg" style="width:40%">
 <figcaption> Reading Milestones
  </figcaption>